Vasiti Soko: Awards and honours

-In October 2021, Soko became the inaugural Women's International Network for Disaster Risk Reduction (WIN DRR) Excellence in Leadership Award recipient, which is given by UNDRR in association with Australian Aid.
-The award was announced on the International Day for Disaster Reduction.
-UNDRR noted that she had strengthened Fiji's disaster risk governance through improved disaster risk reduction policies and laws, and had found new ways to engage women and people with disabilities.
+In October 2021, Soko became the inaugural recipient of the Women's International Network for Disaster Risk Reduction (WIN DRR) Excellence in Leadership Award, presented by the United Nations Office for Disaster Risk Reduction in partnership with Australian Aid.
+The award recognized her leadership in strengthening disaster risk governance, promoting inclusion, and advancing disaster risk reduction across Fiji and the Pacific region.